Gunmen kidnap 100 Pakistani villagers in northwest, government says

 The Pakistani Taliban are a loose alliance of militant groups fighting to overthrow the government and impose a strict form of Islamic law on Pakistan, a nuclear-armed nation of 180 million people.

-In northwest Pakistan, where the Taliban are strongest, many Pakistani villagers have formed self-defence militias known as lashkars to fight against the insurgency.
+In northwest Pakistan, where the Taliban are strongest, many Pakistani villagers have formed self-defense militias known as lashkars to fight against the insurgency.

 (Writing By Katharine Houreld)